athul/statusoli/README.md

 # Statusoli 🤑

-Statusoli pings you on telegram about Build Updates and Star Updates to your Telegram account by a Bot you can create.
+Statusoli sends you on telegram about Repo Updates to your Telegram account by a Bot you can create.

 Create a chatbot with **botfather** bot in telegram.
 Get your chat id by speaking to **jsondumpbot** in telegram.